 Cons: For maximum protection, the structure is pitched very low to the ground and this makes the structure inconvenient to enter or exit.

 Instructions: Lay your packs in the center of the area where you will pitch this hovel.
 Lay the tarp over the packs like a blanket.
-Stretch out the side of the tarp facing the wind and stake it in a taut line right next to the ground (in winter) throw snow on this edge of the tarp so it’s firmly anchored to the ground.
-Now take the downwind corners of the tarp and pull them taut and anchor them.
-In severe weather you can make at least three of the four sides hug the ground so no wind comes in.
-How taut the final edge is relative to the ground depends on how much wind protection you need along the lee (downwind) side of this structure.
-If you keep this edge loose, you can use trekking pole at the midpoint of the edge to prop up an entrance that lets you crawl/slither in and out of the alcove.
-In really bad wind conditions you may opt to keep the fourth side relatively taut to the ground and simply slither under the tarp to escape the horrible conditions.
-A collapsed trekking pole can be prop up the middle of this hovel and give you some head room to work with once you’ve slithered underneath.
+Stretch out the side of the tarp facing the wind and stake it taut next to the ground (in winter) throw snow on this edge so it’s firmly anchored to the ground.
+Now take one of the downwind corners and pull the long axis of the tarp taut and stake it down.
+Do the same with the other downwind corner of the tarp.
+In severe weather you can make at least three of the tarp’s four sides hug the ground so very little wind enters your structure.
+The final (downwind) edge is where you have some latitude.
+If you keep this edge looser, a trekking pole placed at the midpoint of the edge lifts the tarp to provide an entrance for slithering in and out (see photo).
+In really bad wind conditions, you may opt to keep the fourth side relatively taut and low to the ground.
+In this case a collapsed trekking pole can prop up the very middle of the tarp to give you give a little headroom once you’re underneath.